umami-ware/acrode-cookie-notice/README.md

   $acIconSvg = '';
 2. front.css
   To replace original front.css

+### Customization
+When plugin is added to the page, it starts to block all cookies until user accepts cookies.
+Group cookies from the group chosen will be accepted, all other cookies will be blocked.

 ## 📫&nbsp; Have a question?
 Want to chat?
 Ran into a problem?